ppwatchic/JavaWriteUp/stringNstringBuilder.md

-It is said for concatenation, stringBuilder outperforms string.
+For concatenation, stringBuilder outperforms string.
+When thread-safety is in the scope of design, stringBuffer is the second-to-none option.